nozavroni/csvelte/docs/users_guide/streams.rst

     $stream = new Stream('http://www.example.com/data.csv');
     echo $stream->isReadable(); // outputs "true"
     echo $stream->isWritable(); // outputs "false"
-    echo $stream->isSeekable(); // outputs "true"
+    echo $stream->isSeekable(); // outputs "true" (seekable only for data that has already been read)

 .. note::

-    Unless you intend to extend the :php:class:`IO\\Stream` class, you honestly don't really need to know all that much about how it works.
+    Unless you intend to extend the :php:class:`IO\\Stream` class or you need advanced streams-related functionality/features, you honestly don't really need to know all that much about how it works.
 At least in regards to its API.
-All you really need to know is that it provides a common interface for :php:class:`Reader`, :php:class:`Writer` and a few other classes to work with and that those classes delegate all actual I/O functionality to this one class.
+All you really need to know (for now) is that it provides a common interface for :php:class:`Reader`, :php:class:`Writer` and a few other classes to work with and that those classes delegate all actual I/O functionality to this one class.

 Create a stream using an URI
 ----------------------------

 PHP natively offers a multitude of possible stream wrappers [#]_.
 You can stream data using the local file system, FTP, SSL, HTTP, and cURL, just to name a few.
-Each stream wrapper works a little differently, so you'll need to consult PHP's streams_ documentation if you intend to use a stream wrapper not covered here (which means virtually all of them).
+Each stream wrapper works a little differently, so you'll need to consult PHP's streams_ documentation if you intend to use a stream wrapper not covered here.

 Local filesystem
 ~~~~~~~~~~~~~~~~

-The (arguably) most common stream wrapper is "file", which allows the streaming of local files.
-To instantiate an :php:class:`IO\\Stream` object using a local file, simply pass a valid file name (including its path) in the constructor (file name may optionally be preceeded with ``file://``).
-You may also optionally pass a file access mode string [#]_ as a second parameter to tell :php:class:`IO\\Stream` how you intend to use the stream (see `fopen file modes`_ on php.net_). :php:class:`IO\\Stream` respects the rules specified by each of PHP's available access mode characters, so its behavior should be familiar if you've ever worked with PHP's :php:func:`fopen` function.
+The default and (arguably) most common stream wrapper is "file", which allows the streaming of local files.
+To instantiate an :php:class:`IO\\Stream` object using a local file, simply pass a valid file name (including its path) to the :php:meth:`IO\\Stream::open` method (file name may optionally be preceeded with ``file://`` but it is not required because "file" is the default stream wrapper).
+You may also optionally pass a file access mode string [#]_ as a second parameter to tell :php:class:`IO\\Stream` how you intend to use the stream. :php:class:`IO\\Stream` respects the rules specified by each of PHP's available access mode characters, so its behavior should be familiar if you've ever worked with PHP's :php:func:`fopen` function.

 .. code-block:: php

     <?php
     // create a new local file stream object, and prepare it
     // for binary-safe reading (plus writing)
-    $stream = new IO\Stream('file:///var/www/data.csv', 'r+b');
+    $stream = IO\Stream::open('file:///var/www/data.csv', 'r+b');
     // or...
     // create a new local file stream object, placing the file pointer at the
     // end of the file and preparing to append the file
-    $stream = new IO\Stream('./data.csv', 'a');
+    $stream = IO\Stream::open('./data.csv', 'a');

 HTTP
 ~~~~